This Is My Affair

-This Is My Affair is a 1937 American crime film directed by William A. Seiter and starring Robert Taylor, Barbara Stanwyck, Victor McLaglen and Brian Donlevy.
-It was released by 20th Century Fox.
+This Is My Affair is a 1937 American period crime film directed by William A. Seiter and starring Robert Taylor, Barbara Stanwyck, Victor McLaglen and Brian Donlevy.
+It was produced and released by 20th Century Fox.

 Plot

 In 1901, US President William McKinley is put under great pressure by everyone, even US Bank Examiner Henry Maxwell, to do something about a gang of bank robbers nobody has been able to bring to justice.
 He sends U.S. Navy Lieutenant Richard L. Perry undercover without notifying anyone, not even the Secret Service.